gharams19/PopMatch/Sprint_Plan3.md

 - Added timer model for video call countdown
   - https://github.com/ECS189E/project-w21-big-bang-theory/commit/c56b90c0686092dabee926fe5eed7e9e817542d6

 ### Plan to do:

 **Eden Avivi** -
 Continue working on the lobby view controller by researching how to know how many users are in a specific view controller, have the matching process happen in the lobby view and have the lobby view controller stay until a match is found, in which case the match view controller will appear next.

 **Gharam Alsaedi** -
-Will use Firebase Analytics' to get currently active users and connect their info to the matching UI.
-I will also implement the matching algorithm to check if the other user accepted or rejected the call and moved to the relative screens.
+I will  implement the matching algorithm to check if the other user accepted or rejected the call and moved to the relative screens.
 Find a way to keep track of rejected matches such that they dont show up again in current setting.

 **Ma Eint Poe** -
 - Fix the friend VC questionnaire to nontextfield type answers